laurent22/joplin/README.md

 On the **desktop application**, open the "File" menu, click "Import Evernote notes" and select your ENEX file.
 This will open a new screen which will display the import progress.
 The notes will be imported into a new separate notebook (so that, in case of a mistake, the notes are not mixed up with any existing notes).
 If needed then can then be moved to a different notebook, or the notebook can be renamed, etc.

-On the **desktop application**, in [command-line mode](/terminal#command-line-mode), type `import-enex /path/to/file.enex`.
+On the **terminal application**, in [command-line mode](/terminal#command-line-mode), type `import-enex /path/to/file.enex`.
 This will import the notes into a new notebook named after the filename.

 # Synchronisation